gdlazcano/datsgabs.github.io/content/blog/import-models-to-three-js.md

 ---
-title: "Import 3D models to three.js"
+title: "Import 3D models to three.js [outdated]"
 date: 2021-03-08T22:42:52-06:00
 draft: false
 description: "In this post I'm going to explain how to easily import 3D objects to threejs and how to structure a simple scene"